 - Items in poor condition (mildew- or mold-infested, dirty, or items with missing or torn pages).

 Please note that all duplication regardless of format is for study purposes only, and cannot be published or posted on the internet, or reproduced in any other form.
 It is also the responsibility of the researcher to keep accurate citations.
-Our fee schedule is listed below.

-Photocopies in-house requests
+Photocopies: in-house requests

-Photocopies mail orders
+Photocopies: mail orders

 $0.25/page, $5.00 minimum charge